microprediction/predictionserver/README.md

 # predictionserver

-Development version of microprediction server (not working yet)
+Successor to rediz (not working yet)